nburrus/stereodemo/README.md

 # License

-The code of steredemo is MIT licensed, but the pre-trained models are subject to the license of their respective implementation.
+The code of stereodemo is MIT licensed, but the pre-trained models are subject to the license of their respective implementation.

 The sample images have the license of their respective source, except for datasets/oak-d which is licenced under [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).